bruprescott/CTDizzle/Documentation/MKRZero/MKRZero_UserGuide.md

 ![Original OpenCTD](https://raw.githubusercontent.com/CTDizzle/CTDizzle/master/Documentation/Images/OpenCTDVersions.jpg)
 _Variations of the original OpenCTD.
 Photo taken by Andrew Thaler._

+### Before You Get Started

+This guide was designed so that you can build this version of the OpenCTD with little to no experience with programming or tools.
+If you are confused on a topic, or require additional information, please do not hesitate to contact the author.

+There are likely cheaper and/or better sensor options out there.
+This guide only covers the parts outlined in the parts list.
+If you decide to use different sensors or parts, it is your responsibility to ensure that all parts are compatible with your setup.

+It should be noted that this guide assumes that you are running everything through Windows.
+As such, there is no Linux or mac OS support for the MATLAB and R processing scripts at this time.
+Please make sure that you are able to find an equivalent program for the steps that use third-party programs.

 ### Why Conductivity, Temperature, and Depth?

 :+1: Temperature itself is an incredibly useful parameter as so many other ocean properties and phenomena rely on or are impacted by it.